d-bharadwaj/d-bharadwaj.github.io/content/posts/undergrad_classes.md

   A page listing my coursework at UW-Madison.
 ---

-In college, I majored in Physics but took several CS courses through my Data Science minor.
-I deliberately structured my coursework to develop technical skills for research and SWE internships, shaping a clear path toward the CS degree I’m pursuing now.
+In college, I majored in Physics but mixed it up with some CS courses through my Data Science minor.
+I designed my coursework to build up the technical skills I’d need for research and SWE internships.
+I liked the interesection of Physics and CS so it made perfect sense to keep that momentum going into the research I’m working on now.

-My favorite classes were Vector & Complex Analysis (**MATH 321**) and Introduction to Art (**ART 100**).
-I loved MATH 321 for its challenging problems that deepened my appreciation of linear algebra.
-ART 100, taken with my best friend, was equally rewarding as we sketched, painted, and explored museums and concerts.
+**MATH 321** (Vector & Complex Analysis) and **ART 100** (Introduction to Art) were my top picks.
+MATH 321 was tough ([apparently](https://www.reddit.com/r/UWMadison/comments/zxrr8q/what_is_the_hardest_class_youve_taken_at_uw/) the hardest course @ Wisconsin) but rewarding, deepening my understanding of linear algebra.
+ART 100 was a vibe, especially since I took it with my best friend.
+We sketched, painted, and explored museums and concerts, making it memorable.

 !TEMPLATE!
 {% set schedule = [